manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 Therefore, `render` primarily serves two purposes:

 1. Initializing content to display (i.e., create and append element(s) to `view.el`)
-2. Registering event handlers to change model state and/or update the display when model state changes
+2. Registering event handlers to update or display model state any time it changes (i.e., passing callbacks to `view.model.on`)

 ## Connecting JavaScript with Python